devchallenges-io/curriculum/1-fundamentals/2-command-lines/1-basic-command-lines.md

 - Use `.` to represent the current directory
 - Use `..` to represent the parent directory
   Example: If your current working directory is `C:\Users\UserName\Documents` and you want to move to `C:\Users\UserName\Pictures`, type `cd ..\Pictures`

-## Advanced Techniques for Command Line Mastery

-### Utilizing Wildcards in Batch Operations

-Wildcards are symbols that enable you to select multiple files or directories at once, based on patterns.
-The asterisk `*` is the most common wildcard character in CMD commands.
-It represents any number of characters in a file or directory name.
-This functionality is particularly useful when you need to apply an operation to a group of files.

-For example, to list all text files in the current directory:

-`ls *.txt`

-To delete all documents with the '.md' extension:

-`rm *.md`

-Using wildcards can significantly speed up file management tasks by reducing repetitive commands.

 ## Conclusion